Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179

-On the other hand, when considering constant $\aCO$, regardless of the value, the combination of the radial profiles of SFR and $\MH2$ yields an increasing trend for $\tdep$ towards the center of the disk, which was hinted at by the low slope values of the rKS (see Table \ref{tab:discussion:KS_slopes_alphaCO}).
+On the other hand, when considering constant $\aCO$, regardless of its value, the combination of the radial profiles of SFR and $\MH2$ yields an increasing $\tdep$ trend toward the center of the disk, as suggested by the low slope values of the rKS (see Table \ref{tab:discussion:KS_slopes_alphaCO}).
 Although a constant $\tdep$ radial profile seems in reasonable agreement with our data, given the large error bars corresponding to the scatter in the radial bins (5~kpc), the linear ODR fits for both constant $\aCO$ (not shown here) result in a decreasing trend with increasing radius.
 We note that these results exclude the possibility of an increasing trend with radius, such as what was found with the metallicity-dependent $\aCO$, and as revealed by most studies in SFMS spiral galaxies.

 Our metallicity measurements come with their own uncertainties, nevertheless, we show how taking currently available information and calibrations into account would impact our calculations and conclusions.
-We find that it is essential that we adopt a conversion-factor that takes metallicity into account for UGC~8179 considering its unusually high metallicity.
+We find that it is essential to adopt a conversion factor that takes metallicity into account for UGC~8179 considering its unusually high metallicity.
 A constant $\aCO$ would lead to spurious conclusions on the SF conditions and processes in the disk, and most importantly in the central region.